federica01freddy/Completed-Projects/Interactive Graphics/Final Project/README.md

 # Down the Veins!
 The final project for Interactive Graphics course.

+It is a game inspired by the Covid-19 pandemic where the user is a doctor who has to defeat the virus inside human veins using masks, vaccines and hand sanitizers.
+It is a group project.

 ## Authors:
 - Federica Cocci - 1802435
 - Alberto Coluzzi - 1814786